timmcginley/41936/Roles/Architecture/Reqs/README.md

 Both the architectural ideas and your presentation of them should be expressed simply, always.

-## Mass / Building Envelope
+## Building Mass
 The architectural mass, sometimes called the form (or more simply the shape) should be considered and explored early in iterations, decisions on this effect all disciplines.
 You should consider both the architectural and engineering mass of the building.

 ## Entrance / Accessibility / Universal Design
 Design, analyse and communicate how to navigate the building considering: